Visiting Without a Car

 - On foot: In the heart of Old Québec, on Dufferin Terrace, there’s a tradition that dates back over a hundred years: the toboggan run.
 What fun!

-- Shuttle to Village Vacances Valcartier (and Ice Hotel): From January to end of March, departure from Old Québec with Old Québec Tours.
+- Shuttle to Village Vacances Valcartier : From end of January to mid-February, departure from Old Québec with Old Québec Tours.

 Cross-Country Skiing and Snowshoeing